Streampunk/arachnid/README.md

 ## Next steps and future

+### Specification

 Arachnid is labelled as _Streampunk Media arachnid_ to make it clear that this is not an AMWA or NMOS RFC or specification at this time.
 This is intended as an open specification and will be offered to the AMWA as an RFC as soon as it is sufficiently mature.
 At some point, it may be appropriate to replace the term `arachnid` with something more appropriate.

 Implementation is ongoing.
 Further details to follow.
 For more information or if you have questions, contact the author Richard Cartwright (spark@streampunk.media).

+### Logical cables

+Recent refactorings have introduced the means to collect together related flows for essence, such as synchronized audio and video, into _logical cable_ groupings, which have shared back pressure.
+A means to use arachnid to transport all of the elementary flows contained within logical cable will be designed and provided.
+Flows on cables may be bidirectional.
+This will enable interconnection of related flows across a workflow that is deployed to a cluster of computers.

 ## License